Join us on March 11 for the EDDY Awards, an evening honoring the Florida Blue Duval County Teachers of the Year!

 Support public school teachers today — make a donation to PowerUP Jax!
 On PowerUP Jax, teachers in Duval County can post a classroom project, and citizens like you can make their dreams a reality.
 Donate now and your gift will be matched by Community First!

-School Facts Jax is your source for accurate, easy to use information about public schools in Duval County.
+New data is live on School Facts Jax, your source for accurate, easy to use information about public schools in Duval County.